 When referring to TRU vice-presidents, do not set off their area of responsibility with commas; however, the same rules of capitalization apply.

-Provost and Vice-President Academic and Research (Interim) Donna Murnaghan; the provost
+Provost and Vice-President Academic (Interim) Donna Murnaghan; the provost

 The associate vice-president of research and graduate studies will chair the committee.